egonelbre/egonelbre.com/content/about.md

 <img class="profile" src="/images/profile.jpg">

-Software Engineer with a keen eye on code architecture, algorithmics and performance.
+I'm a Software Engineer in Tartu with a keen eye on code architecture, algorithmics and performance.
 I work mostly in Go, but have also done extensive work using Delphi and JavaScript.

 I started professionally working in 2007, but I've been poking code even more.

+One of my goals is to find and understand the fundamentals of programming.
+Things that can be used to derive all other ideas in software design, code writing and software engineering in general.
+Hopefully, these ideas will help other people develop more valueable software.

 In my free time I like to [draw](https://gallery.egonelbre.com/), [make music](https://soundcloud.com/egon-elbre/) and [dance](http://tokra.ee/).